UniversaBlockchain/UniCherryGarden/docs/unicherrypicker-synchronization.md

 The architecture of the syncing solution that resolves all the problems from the “Problems” section, is described below.

 (Note: The real implementation may be different in detail (and may change in the future), and may have some more, newer, specifics implemented.
-As of late 2021, this is the primary guide to grok the CherryPicker synchronization idea.)
+As of late 2021, this is the primary guide to grok the overall CherryPicker synchronization idea.)

 The syncing process is split to two primary subsystems, **HeadSyncer** and **TailSyncer**.
 There is also a tiny helper, **EthereumStatePoller**.

-**EthereumStatePoller** is the component that just polls the Ethereum node for its own syncing status, once per about 10 seconds (because in full-sync condition, it isn’t expected to change earlier than in 10 seconds), and notifies both HeadSyncer and TailSyncer about it (so they don’t have to do it themselves).
+**EthereumStatePoller** is the component that just polls the Ethereum node for the node’s syncing status, once per about 10 seconds (because in full-sync condition, it isn’t expected to change earlier than in 10 seconds), and notifies both HeadSyncer and TailSyncer about it (so they don’t have to do it themselves).

 **HeadSyncer** is the subsystem that syncs the most recent blocks (after the ones which are already stored in the `ucg_block` table).
 It’s the component that will poll the blocks after the full-sync has been achieved (and will do it slowly, just about once in 10 seconds).